Declining Interest Rates Open Up New Possibilities for Home Buyers

 Seizing the Opportunity

-Potential homebuyers are taking advantage of this perfect storm of conditions, and mortgage applications surged by more than 30 percent during the same timeframe that rates decreased.
+Potential homebuyers are taking advantage of this perfect storm of conditions, and purchase demand activity is up over 20% from a year ago.
 This steady stream of buyers has the potential to drive up home prices and lead to a stabilized market that the Federal Reserve seeks to create.
 And if these conditions persist, then interest rates could be raised again, meaning potential home buyers will again have less purchasing power than before.

 For the time being, the window of opportunity is open making it an ideal time to purchase a home.
 The key is benefitting from the opportunity before the window closes.